arashkaffamanesh/kubernetes-v/README.md

 KUBECONFIG=admin.conf kubectl label node ip-10-0-1-106.eu-central-1.compute.internal node-role.kubernetes.io/node=
 ```

+## Clean up

+Run `terraform destroy` from the directories where ou deployed k8s and the vpc.

 ## Installation with containerd

 In this step we'll clean up our machines by resetting kubeadm and removing docker and the iptable rules on all machines as follow: